-Support for home learning - coronavirus info for families of deaf childrenPublished Date: 10 Aug 2020
+Support for home learning - coronavirus info for families of deaf childrenPublished Date: 15 Aug 2021

 Some things to think about

-- Even if your child does not usually have communication support in class, they may require it for accessing online teaching.
+- Even if your child does not usually have communication support in class, they may require it for accessing remote teaching.
 Remote speech-to-text support and BSL interpreting are now both well-established and easily accessible.
 Your Teacher of the Deaf can help with exploring options for funding this.

 - Ask your child’s school or Teacher of the Deaf about bringing their radio aid home.
 For many deaf children, radio aids will allow them to continue their learning and access sound on their computers, tablets or mobiles.
 It may also help them to keep in touch with family and friends and avoid feelings of isolation.

 In Northern Ireland, the Sensory Service has produced tailored guidance on online learning.

 Even after additional support is provided, if your child is finding it difficult to engage with remote learning, you should discuss with the school and your Teacher of the Deaf how they will make sure that your child can still access education.

 If your child does not have a laptop or PC at home or if the internet connection is poor, you should speak to your child’s school or college to see if they can provide you with a laptop and/or an internet data package.
 Some mobile phone companies are also allowing free access to some education websites on their mobile phone packages.

 It may also be worth speaking to your child’s Teacher of the Deaf to see if the local authority can help.

 Your child’s Teacher of the Deaf may also be able to help if you think that using a radio aid or any other specialist equipment at home might help your child to access any online or remote teaching.